taro-masuda/leetcode/README.md

 # leetcode
 My answers to promblems in LeetCode.
-Each source code file (.cpp, .py, .java) has no effects on any other one.
+Each source code file (.cpp, .py, .java) has nothing to do with any other one.
 - https://leetcode.com/problemset/all/
 - https://leetcode.com/taro_masuda/